It has been a long time since Bangladesh has settled into the moniker of “Development Surprise” thanks to its high, and consistent rate of GDP growth.

 As part of the ADP for the fiscal year, certain allocations indicated the firm stance of the government towards welfare and development.
 Rural development and institutions were allocated Tk 151.57 billion or 7.48 %; Health, Population and Family Welfare were allocated Tk 130.55 billion or 6.44%; Agriculture Tk 76.16 billion or 3.76%; Water Resources Tk 56.53 billion or 2.79%, and Public Administration Tk 50.24 billion.

-This apparent decline in reliance has largely been due to Bangladesh’s own proliferating industries such as RMG, Pharmaceuticals etc. that have propelled its economic growth and development.
-Alongside this, the increase of the size of the government’s own public expenditure has played an important explanatory role.
+This apparent decline in reliance has largely been due to Bangladesh’s own proliferating industries such as RMG, Pharmaceuticals, etc. that have propelled its economic growth and development.
+Alongside this, the increase in the size of the government’s own public expenditure has played an important explanatory role.

-Bangladesh’s share of ODA as a percentage of GDP was 3.07 percent in FY1996-97 according to the Centre for Policy Dialogue , but it is now at 1.1 percent of GNI as of World Bank data in 2018.
+Bangladesh’s share of ODA as a percentage of GDP was 3.07% in FY1996-97 according to the Centre for Policy Dialogue , but it is now at 1.1% of GNI as of World Bank data in 2018.

 Multilateral Institutions form the bulk of foreign aid that Bangladesh receives and these most often materialize in the forms of developmental projects.